 Carbon dioxide levels haven't been this high in millions of years.
 Furthermore, increasing amounts of carbon dioxide trap even more heat, escalating planet warming at a faster rate.

 Three important numbers to remember about climate change (cleantechnica.com)

 You're not going to like this.
 I sure didn't.
-And to think that I learned about it before drinking my first cup of coffee.
+And to think I learned about it before drinking my first morning cup of coffee.
 But it's important.
-And the math might help you discuss climate change intelligibly with deniers and believers.
-In a nutshell, you need to remember three numbers: 2°C, which is "a political number, not a scientific one," according to Bill Mckibben (troubles begin at 1°C), and it's the number set by the Paris Agreement; 565 gigatons, the amount of carbon dioxide we can add to the atmosphere by 2050 and stay under a 2°C temperature rise; and finally, 2,795 gigatons, which is the amount of carbon in industry-owned and other fossil fuel reserves.
+And the math might help you discuss climate change intelligibly with people who doubt the science behind climate change and believers.
+In a nutshell, you need to remember three numbers: 2°C, which is "a political number, not a scientific one," according to Bill Mckibben (troubles begin at 1°C), and it's the number set by the Paris Agreement; 565 gigatons, the amount of carbon dioxide we can add to the atmosphere by 2050 and stay under a 2°C temperature rise; and finally, 2,795 gigatons, which is the amount of carbon remaining in industry-owned and other fossil fuel reserves.
 Basic math: 565 ≠ 2,795.
 Houston, we have a problem.

 Food and farming

 Connecting faith with caring for the land (ensia.com)

 If the article above caused despair, this one restores hope.
 People of all faiths and backgrounds are concerned about the environment, and this video eloquently expresses that.

 An updated version of Wild Fermentation (food52.com)

 I have the original version of Wild Fermentation, and it's a classic.
 But after reading the description of the updated version, I'm definitely buying a copy.
 Have you dabbled in fermented foods?
 I have interesting tales to tell—perhaps another time.
 Did you know that oatmeal can smell like cheese?
 I don't even want to think about the taste.